Thanks for visiting our blog! As a thank-you, enjoy 15% off your first order in our online Viking Shop with the discount code BLOG15.

 Runic Futharks

-UPDATE: 2023: An older runestone known as the Svingerud Stone was recently excavated in Norway and the carved runes are believed to have been inscribed around the time of Christ, pushing back the age the Elder Futhark runes even further.
-(Read more about the Svingerud Stone here).
+An even earlier runestone, known as the Svingerud Stone, was excavated in Norway.
+The runes on this stone are believed to date to around the time of Christ, potentially pushing the origins of Elder Futhark runic writing back even further.

 Runestones